The most common mistake I see guys make in the gym is using running shoes in the gym.

 If you’re going to be lifting, you’re better off getting a good pair of training shoes.

-I personally use the Reebok Nano 8 for everything, except for deadlifts, which I do barefoot.
+I personally use the Reebok Nano 8 for about everything, except for squats, which I use squat shoes.

 The other reason you shouldn’t use running shoes in the gym is simply that your running shoes will wear out much quicker.
 They’ll somewhat flatten, leaving them both too squishy for lifting and not squishy enough for running safely.